 The School for Evangelism and Discipleship offers evangelism and discipleship training programs that are biblically proven, Pentecostal, and practical.
-Evangelism courses are designed to introduce people to the person and life of Jesus Christ.
-Discipleship programs are designed to help new believers follow Jesus according to a solid biblical foundation.
-Also offered is a deeper level of discipleship which trains Christian leaders to serve in their homes, churches, and communities.
+Evangelism courses are designed to introduce people to the person and life of Jesus.
+Christian Life is designed to help new believers follow Jesus according to a solid biblical foundation.
+In addition, a deeper level of discipleship prepares Christian leaders to serve in their homes, churches, and communities.
 Many of the courses are available in over 130 languages.